marilag/talks/azurethursday/myscript.md

 My demo is written in C# and Azure function

-It's not a niche topic, but there are rooms for discussion and deep dives into the intricacies of messaging, if we want to maximize the highly distributed nature of the Cloud
+I know this is not a niche topic, messaging has been around in Azure for a long time.
+But I still encounter engineers having challenges with picking the tool for their distirbuted applications

 **The Distributed Dungeon** 07